Aoi-Kuro/Pro-HEIC-Encoder/README.md

 - Of course yes.
 You just have to install Ubuntu or another subsystem on your Windows.
 Read on the internet how to do this
 2) Will this code be developed in future?
 - Yes.
 Write what functional you want to see and I will soon add it!

+# ChatGPT description:

+This is a bash script that allows you to convert image files in your current directory from JPEG or PNG to HEIC format, while preserving their metadata.

+You will be prompted to specify the quality of the output HEIC files in percent, with a default value of 75% if no input is provided.
+You can also choose from one of ten preset options for the encoding process, with a default of "medium".
+The number of cores on your device can also be inputted to affect the number of threads used during encoding.
+If no value is provided, the script will assume 4 cores.

+The script uses the heif-enc command to convert each image file, and if desired, you can specify the longer side preview length in pixels to create a preview for each HEIC file.
+The metadata of the original files will then be copied over to the HEIC files using exiftool.
+The file modification time will also be updated to match the date and time the photo was taken.

+At the end of the script, you will be prompted to keep or delete backup files created during the conversion process.
+If you choose to delete the backups, the script will remove all files with the "_original" extension.

+This script requires the heif-enc and exiftool commands to be installed on your system.